 Still no sequences of identical values, so RLE wouldn't be able to compress it.
 We could come up with a stranger way to reorganise the data, but what if we then got a file with sequences of three different pixels instead of two?
 We'd have to keep changing our compressor (and decompressor) to adapt it to the contents of each image.
 Not very practical.

 Instead, wouldn't it be better if the compressor could look for data patterns, regardless of their length, and replace the repetitions of those patterns with some sort of "counter", like RLE does for individual values?

 Before going into specific details, let me call your attention to some examples of "compression" in our everyday language.

 Instead of writing "Red, Green and Blue", we often write just "RGB".
-The same goes for things like HTML ("Hyper-Text Markup Language"), PC ("Personal Computer"), and so on.
-Acronyms are a form of data compression.
-However, acronyms can't be "uncompressed" by themselves; the reader needs to know (or find out) their meaning by matching them to the "uncompressed" version.
+The same goes for things like HTML ("Hyper-Text Markup Language"), PC ("Personal Computer"), RAID ("Redundant Array of Inexpensive Disks"), and so on.
+Acronyms and initialisms are a form of data compression.
+However, they can't be "uncompressed" by themselves; the reader needs to know (or find out) their meaning by matching them to the "uncompressed" version.

 In books, it's common to use a footnote to explain unusual terms or acronyms.
 Another option is to present the acronym only after it has been described.
 For example, the manual for a compositing program might include:

 All these effects are available when working with high dynamic range (HDR) images.

 And, from then on, always abbreviate the expression "high dynamic range" (because the authors assume people read the previous sentence, and still remember the meaning of that abbreviation):

 To avoid clipping the highlights, make sure HDR mode is enabled.